malbhagemahesh/Lead-Scoring-Tool/README.md

-# Lead Scoring & Prioritization Tool (Caprae Capital Pre-Work)
+# Lead Scoring & Prioritization Tool
 ## 🎯 **The Problem We Solve**

 The challenge with lead generation tools is that they often deliver a high *volume* of data without a clear way to determine which leads are worth a sales team's time.
 Our primary goal is to turn raw data into **actionable intelligence.**